tkareine/jekyll-minibundle/README.md

 A straightforward asset bundling plugin for [Jekyll][Jekyll], utilizing external minification tool of your choice.
 It provides asset concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.

-There are no other runtime dependencies besides the minification tool (not even other gems).
+There are no runtime dependencies, expect for the minification tool used for bundling.
+Asset fingerprinting has no dependencies.

 Tested with Ruby MRI 1.9.3, 2.0, and 2.1.
 Ruby 1.8 is *not* supported.